n3integration/terraform-provider-godaddy/README.md

   // required if provider key does not belong to customer customer = "1234"

+  // set to false to simply add records on the provided domain
+  // set to true to replace all existing records with the ones provided here overwrite = false

   // specify zero or more record blocks
   // a record block allows you to configure A, or NS records with a custom time-to-live value